Skip to main content

 Each degree level requires a specific number of credits to graduate, commonly seen as:

-The university's support team will want to work with you so that most or all of your 60 credits are brought into your bachelor’s program, saving you time and money.
+If you transfer to a college that has instituted a guided pathway for a seamless transition, have a conversation with your admission counselor or academic advisor about the credits you earned during your associate degree.
+The university's support team will want to work with you to bring most or all of your 60 credits into your bachelor’s program, saving you time and money.

-How are Credits Distributed Within a Degree Program?
+How Are Credits Distributed Within a Degree Program?

 Graduate coursework is different.
 Because undergraduate work is complete — meaning a student has already attained a well-rounded education — students are able to use this level of education to hone in on a particular interest or career path.
 All credits in a graduate program are typically just the program requirements.